Is the Seahawks’ run of success over? Russell Wilson is the obvious factor, but there’s more to it than that

 The Seahawks have resided in the upper echelon of the NFL for so long, and have been relevant with such regularity, that it’s easy to think it’s a birth right.
 A guarantee.
 A given.

 But really, it’s not.
 Those double-digit win seasons year after year, the playoff berths each January, they will eventually run their course.
 Reality hits every team.
-Some fend it off longer than others; but it’s just a matter of time.
+Some fend it off longer than others, but it’s just a matter of time.
 There’s more than one reason “NFL” is said to stand for “Not For Long.”

 It’s far from a given that the Seahawks are going to work their way out of their current plight, a 2-5 record after Monday’s 13-10 loss to New Orleans that puts them near the bottom of the NFC.
 And if they don’t, it would be naive to think you can just write this off as a fluky, aberrational season and assume they’re going to pick right up where they left off next year.